-It feels like the city is situated on two floors with a huge, beautiful park on the ground floor which covers most of it and an urban life on the first floor.
-It has a futuristic impressive neighbourhood called the city of arts and sciences, a lively cosmopolitan charming historic city centre as well as an extraordinary natural parks on the outskirts.
+It has a futuristic impressive neighbourhood called the city of arts and sciences, a lively cosmopolitan charming historic city centre as well as extraordinary natural parks on the outskirts.
+The natural parks surrounding the city: Albufera or Sot de Chera are great breath-taking places of ecological interest and with a rich variety of wildlife.

 All pictures my own